knu2xs/forestry-tools/README.md

 forestry-tools
 ==============

 The scripts and associated ArcGIS custom toolbox in this repository are designed to facilitate silviculture workflows.
-Currently there are two tools to facilitating creation of sampling points covering the entire stand area ensuring uniform sampling, equal distribution and random distribution across a grid.
+Currently there are two tools facilitating creation of sampling points covering the entire stand area to ensure uniform sampling; equal distribution and random distribution across a grid.

 ## Equal Distribution